 According to the post by journalist Ahmed Abu ElKhair, officials in the “control” allowed the son of a senior security official, who had already sat for the final high school exam, to have another go at it.
 He was allegedly allowed to copy the perfect answers provided by “control” officials.
 Last year, the student had the highest score in the nationwide exam which qualifies students to enter university, Abu ElKhair claimed.

 In further allegations, Abu ElKhair maintained that “Control” officials offer a similar service to children of businessmen at a high price tag: 10,000 Egyptian pounds ($1,280) per subject.

 One of the demoted officials went on TV to confirm Abu ElKhair's post, triggering calls for an investigation into the alleged exam scam involving the official’s son.

-It is this scale of corruption that confirms Malak’s belief that her case is one that involves the switching of her exam papers.
+Such claims confirmed Malak’s belief that her case was one that involved the switching of her exam papers.
 This means instead of passing a failed student, exam papers are switched so a student who passed is failed and the failed student passes.

 The most vulnerable students who are likely to be failed are usually the poor and people without wasta—an Arabic word which means getting something through nepotism or favouritism rather than merit.
 Malak is poor and she has no wasta.

 After the minister of education, Moheb al-Rafie, initially dismissed outright any talk of exam fraud, he ordered an investigation under pressure from the popular campaign on social media and in the mainstream media; all the while hearing calls for his resignation.